International Management, Master

 Except for European Union citizens or graduates, a completed TestAS test (see the TestAS website) in the version for Economics, with a minimum standard score of 111 in at least one of the three subdivisions and at least 101 in the other two subdivisions.
 You must arrange for your own TestAS test.
 Candidates from China, Mongolia and Vietnam have to take this test at the respective German Consulate.
 Please note that in any country, only a few dates in the year are available to do this test.
 These test results may not be sent to us after the application.

-For all candidates, a completed TOEFL test with at least 80 points or a completed IELTS test with a minimum score of 6.0, or evidence of an entire Bachelor’s degree course held in English (excluding those degree courses with English lessons in the curriculum).
+For all candidates, a completed TOEFL test with at least 80 points or a completed IELTS test with a minimum score of 6.0.

 Candidates without these tests and results will not be considered.
 Candidates with these test results and a Bachelor’s degree containing at least 210 European Credit Transfer Points (ECTS) and a mark equivalent to 2,0 or better on the German scale will get preferential entry.
 All other candidates have to prove special suitability.
 Special suitability can be proven if the candidate has at least 180 ECTS and a final mark equivalent to at least 2,5 on the German scale, by means of various combinations of several of the following: